Tackling Size Generalization of Graph Neural Networks on Biological Data from a Spectral Perspective: Acknowledgements

-\textbf{Baselines.} We use six neural network models {as our GNN backbones}.
-Each model consists of three layers, with a global max pooling layer employed in the final layer.
-The baseline models are: Multilayer Perceptron (MLP), GCN~\citep{kipf2016semi}, GAT~\citep{velickovic2018graph}, GIN~\cite{xu2018powerful}, FAGCN~\cite{bo2021beyond}, and GNNML3~\cite{balcilar2021breaking}.
-We integrate seven model-agnostic strategies with these GNN backbones.
-We use (1)~\sia to denote our proposed size-insensitive attention method.
-To further validate that cycle information is helpful for size generalization, we propose two additional baselines: (2)~\ssl introduces a self-supervised loss in addition to the standard classification loss, where the auxiliary task is to predict whether a node is part of a cycle; and (3)~\ac reduces the discrepancy between small and large graphs by augmenting the training set through the extension of cycle lengths.
-Further details about \ssl and \ac can be found in \Cref{appen:ssl_ac}.
-We also compare with other model-agnostic strategies: \reb{(4)~SizeShiftReg~\cite{buffellisizeshiftreg} (\ssr), a regularization based on the idea of simulating a shift in the size of the training graphs using coarsening techniques; (5)~RPGNN~\cite{murphy2019relational} (\rpgin), an expressive model for arbitrary-sized graphs; two versions of CIGA ((6)\texttt{+CIGAv1} \& (7)\texttt{+CIGAv2})~\cite{chen2022learning}, a causal model good at handling out-of-distribution problems on graphs.
-Besides these model-agnostic strategies, our baselines also include an expressive model \lgt{(8)} SMP~\cite{vignac2020building} (\smp), which excels at the cycle detection task. }
+\textbf{Baselines.} {We consider a total of 43 baselines: a strong expressive model, \smp~\cite{vignac2020building}, which excels at the cycle detection task, and the combination of 6 backbone models with 7 model-agnostic strategies.
+Specifically, the} baseline models are: Multilayer Perceptron (MLP), GCN~\citep{kipf2016semi}, GAT~\citep{velickovic2018graph}, GIN~\cite{xu2018powerful}, FAGCN~\cite{bo2021beyond}, and GNNML3~\cite{balcilar2021breaking}.
+We integrate seven model-agnostic strategies with these GNN backbones: {our three proposed strategies, (1)~\sia, size-insensitive attention method that leverages the attention mechanism to incorporate cycle information (S1); (2)~\ssl, our self-supervised based strategy that encourages the node representation to contain cycle information (S2); (3)~\ac, our augmentation-based strategy that aligns cycle lengths (S3); as well as other existing model-agnostic strategies: (4)} \reb{(4)~SizeShiftReg~\cite{buffellisizeshiftreg} (\ssr), a regularization based on the idea of simulating a shift in the size of the training graphs using coarsening techniques; (5)~RPGNN~\cite{murphy2019relational} (\rpgin), an expressive model for arbitrary-sized graphs; and (6)\texttt{+CIGAv1} \& (7)\texttt{+CIGAv2}~\cite{chen2022learning}, two versions of a causal model that effectively handles out-of-distribution problems on graphs. }